Right to Know Law

 - A legal review is necessary to determine whether the record requested is subject to access under the Act;

 - The requester has not complied with the Agency’s policies regarding access to public records;

-- The requester has not complied with a demand for prepayment of fees,which are required to fulfill the RTKL request and which are estimated to exceed $25; further, the time period for response shall be tolled from the time the demand for payment is made until such time as payment is actually received; or
+- The requester has not complied with a demand for prepayment of fees, which are required to fulfill the RTKL request and which are estimated to exceed $100; further, if prepayment of fees is required by the Agency, the time period for response shall be tolled from the time the demand for payment is made until such time as payment is actually received; or

 - The extent or nature of the request precludes a response within the required time period.